gsheppar/Prisma-SD-WAN-Upgrade/README.md

  - Use the get_ions.py to get a list of all the ION element names
  1. ./get_ions.py
       - Will produce a csv called upgrade_list.csv which you can remove IONs you don't want to be upgraded

+ - Use the site_health_check.py to do some pre and post checks on your list of IONs
+ 1. ./site_health_check.py -F upgrade_list.csv
+      - Will produce a csv called site_health_check.py

  - Use the download_code.py to pre-stage code to the IONs elements in the CSV file
  1. ./download_code.py -F upgrade_list.csv -V 5.5.5-b